 If an issue is identified and a student wishes to request a review of marking, then this must be made in writing to the Director of Studies (email@example.com) and the Examinations Officer using the Request for the Review of Internally-Assessed Marks Application Form (pdf) (see 4.
 Accepted grounds for appeal).

-Unless otherwise informed, for non-art subjects, candidates must submit their request for a review of internal marking before Monday 27th April 2020, 6pm.
-For art subjects, candidates must submit a request before Monday 25th May 2020, 6pm.
+Unless otherwise informed, for non-art subjects, candidates must submit their request for a review of internal marking before Monday 26th April 2021, 6pm.
+For art subjects – pending information from JCQ and awarding bodies.
 Requests will not be accepted after these deadlines.

 Candidates who request a review of Ashbourne’s internal marking must be aware that their mark can increase or decrease.

 3.2 Procedure for the review of internal marks